NVIDIA/deepops/docs/k8s-cluster/nvidia-mig.md

 ## Installing MIG in Kubernetes

 By default, MIG support for Kubernetes is enabled in DeepOps.
 The default MIG strategy used is set to `mixed`.
-This can be controlled by the `k8s_gpu_mig_strategy`variable in `config/group_vars/k8s-cluster.yml`.
+This can be controlled by the `k8s_gpu_mig_strategy`variable in `config/group_vars/k8s-cluster.yml.
+The "mixed" strategy is recommended for new deployments.
 For more information about strategies see the GPU Device Plugin [README](https://github.com/NVIDIA/k8s-device-plugin#deployment-via-helm).

 If DeepOps is being used to manage a Kubernetes cluster that was deployed using another method, MIG can be enabled by running: